Urinary Tract Infections - FAQs

 It is a common occurrence with the use of diapers.
 Fortunately, scientific studies have proved that homeopathy helps achieve effective results in treating such patients.
 For better results, it is necessary to start treatment early.

 I am diabetic since 10 years, which is well under control.
 Yet, I suffer from UTI thrice a year.
 How effective would homeopathic treatment be?

 For a diabetic, getting urinary infection thrice a year is an indication of chronic complaints.
 You must not ignore your symptoms of UTI, or it could lead to further complications.
-Homeopathy will help you minimise recurrence and prevent dependency on antibiotics.
-It will also keep your sugar levels in check.
+Homeopathy will help you minimize recurrence and prevent dependency on antibiotics.
+It is safe and has no side-effects, and will keep your sugar levels in check.

 - Swimming in a pool causes recurrent UTI.

 There is no correlation between swimming pools and developing UTIs.

 - Cranberry juice helps prevent and treat UTI.

 It can help to some extent; however, medical treatment would still be necessary.

 - Sitting on an unhygienic toilet seat causes UTI.

 UTIs are cause by bacterial infections and cannot be contracted from a toilet seat.